Navigation » List of Schools » Los Angeles City College » Sociology » Soc 001 – Introduction to Sociology » Fall 2019 » Exam 3

 Question #10

-A Gender differences are based on physiological differences.
+A Gender differences are the result of biological differences.

 B Gender differences are based on genetic dispositions.